chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Tasks

+- [ ] wrap: Do not offer t.Final -> Wrap with Typevar
+- [ ] roots: adopt when moving files
+- [ ] roots: mark as unresolved reference without
 - [ ] commit: if it fails for hooks, add option keep selection of files
 - [ ] feat: Disable if python < 3.11
 - [ ] feat: Treat references as PSI elements, pytest.mark.filterwarnings, patch()